fmidev/himan/doc/plugin-hitool.md

 ## Height less than

-Return the height where some parameter value was found.
-Like _height greater than_,  this function will also consider the case where the value as found very close to the starting height.
+Return the height where some parameter value was lower than given value.
+Argument Nth can have values 0 (= search for the last height where parameter value was encountered) or 1 (= search for the last height where parameter value was encountered).

     VerticalHeightLessThan(vector<param>, double lowerHeight, double upperHeight, vector<double> searchValue, int Nth) VerticalHeightLessThan(vector<param>, vector<double> lowerHeight, vector<double> upperHeight, vector<double> searchValue, int Nth)